sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 eruptions and of the comet’s dust must have saturated the atmosphere with floating particles.

+pg 127: "“Following the cataclysm caused by the waters, the author of the Codex Chimalpopoca, in his history of the suns, shows us terrifying celestial phenomena, twice followed by darkness that covered the face of the earth, in one instance for a period of twenty-five years.”
+“This fact is mentioned in the Codex Chimalpopoca and in most of the traditions of Mexico.”"

+"Gomara, the Spaniard who came to the Western Hemisphere in the middle of the sixteenth century, shortly after the conquest,
+wrote: 8 “After the destruction of the fourth sun, the world plunged in darkness during the space of twenty-five years.
+Amid this pro-
+found obscurity, ten years before the appearance of the fifth sun, mankind was regenerated."

 The “shadow of death” is related to the time of the wanderings in the desert after the Exodus from Egypt.
 The sinister meaning of the words “shadow of death” corresponds with the description of the Ermitage Papyrus: “None can live when the sun is veiled by clouds.”
 At intervals the earth was lighted by conflagrations in the desert.
 [129]

+130: "Nihongi, a chronicle of Japan from the earliest period, refers to a time when there was “continuous darkness” and “no difference of day and night.”
+It describes in the name of the Emperor Kami Yamato an ancient time when “the world was given over to widespread desola-tion; it was an age of darkness and disorder.
+In this gloom Hiko-ho- no-ninigi-no-Mikoto fostered justice, and so governed this western border.”"

 He goes on to discuss ambrosia, bread of the gods, that seems to be some sort of sweet carbon based substance that accumulated in the wake of the disaster.